rscopes/react-scopes/readme.md

 RS Stores look like "React components for data".<br>
 Basically, they render determined data according theirs current state & propagate these data to the listening stores state .<br>

+## Scopes ?

+At first, scopes are like stores that would compose their state & data basing on the active stores they contain.<br/>
+But they were made for flexibility so they have 3 "scalability dimensions" :

+- They can contain hierarchically named scopes
+- They can have parent scope ( in the js prototypes way )
+- And they can have "mixed" scopes

 ## Minimal doc [here](DOC.MD)

 ## Samples [here](https://github.com/rscopes/react-scopes-samples)